Pete Harman: Career

-Harman worked with Colonel Sanders to develop and prepare the KFC system for franchising, working to develop training manuals and product guides.
+Harman worked with Sanders to develop and prepare the KFC system for franchising, working to develop training manuals and product guides.
 His other claims to fame are the development of the bucket packaging and the emphasis on the "Finger-lickin' good" motto.

 In 1990 the International Foodservice Manufacturer Association recognized Harman's achievements with its Gold Plate Award.
 At the time of the award the Harman Management Corp. of Los Altos, California, employed over 4,000 people and operated 238 KFC stores in four states.
 Credit for his success was given to his enlightened practices towards his staff including stock purchase schemes.

 His original KFC building was demolished in 2004 to make way for a museum and an updated restaurant.
 Harman relocated to Los Altos, California as the scope of his business expanded in the 1960s.
 He lived there until his death on November 19, 2014, at 95 years old.